Guide to the John P. Bagoy papers

 Arrangement: The collection is arranged by subject.

-Digitized copies: Select photographs have been digitized and can be found on Alaska’s Digital Archives by searching for “John P. Bagoy.”
+Digitized copies: Select photographs have been digitized and can be found on Alaska’s Digital Archives.
+For information about obtaining copies please contact Archives and Special Collections.

 Rights note: Archives does not hold copyright to materials in this collection.